Woman touching her hairWoman touching her hair

 There are four stages of hair growth: The anagen phase, which is your hair’s growth phase, the root to the resting phase, when your hair sheds.
 Any of the common causes of hair loss listed above can affect this cycle.

-VEGAMOUR's GRO+ Advanced Hair Serum nourishes your hair from the inside out, encouraging healthy hair from the very first use.
-It has all the great benefits of our bestselling GRO Hair Serum, plus the added boost of micro-encapsulated, broad-spectrum hemp.
-The vegan ingredients in this hair treatment soothes skin, bolstering scalp health and supporting healthy blood flow to the hair follicles.
+VEGAMOUR's GRO+ Advanced Hair Serum nourishes your hair from the inside out, encouraging healthy looking hair.
 Apply the topical treatment daily for best results to encourage thicker and fuller hair.
 You can expect to see visible results in as soon as 90 days, with peak results in around four months.

 Check out this before and after from a customer who used GRO+ Advanced Hair Serum to fill our her thinning areas in on her crown.

-VEGAMOUR’s proprietary plant-based, cruelty-free formula stimulate your hair follicles without harsh chemicals, hormones, toxins or carcinogens that may cause side effects, making it safe for everyday use.
+VEGAMOUR’s proprietary plant-based, cruelty-free formula supports your hair without harsh chemicals, hormones, toxins or carcinogens that may cause side effects, making it safe for everyday use.

 See a Doctor